Cohomological invariants of algebraic stacks: The smooth-Nisnevich sites

 Consider $\mathscr{M}=B(\mu_2)$.
 The $\mu_2$-torsor $P=\op{Spec}(k(t))\rightarrow \op{Spec}(k(t^2))$ is not obtainable as the pullback of any torsor $T \rightarrow \op{Spec}(k)$ with $k$ finite over $k_0$.
 This shows that given an étale map $X \rightarrow \mathscr{M}$ there cannot be a lifting of $P$ to $X$, as any point of $X$ will map to a torsor $T$ as above.

 This is due to the essential dimension (\cite{BRA11},\cite{BR97},\cite{BF03}): whenever we have a strict inequality $\op{dim}(\mathscr{M}) < \op{ed}(\mathscr{M})$ there can be no Nisnevich cover of $\mathscr{M}$ by a scheme.
-For an irreducible Deligne-Mumford stack this happens whenever the generic stabiliser is not trivial. \end{example}
+For an irreducible Deligne-Mumford stack this happens whenever the generic stabiliser is not trivial.
+The stack $\mathscr{M}=B(\mu_2)$ we considered for this example has dimension equal to zero and essential dimension equal to one. \end{example}

 To solve this problem, we admit all smooth maps satisfying the lifting property:

 \begin{definition} Let $f: \mathscr{M} \rightarrow \mathscr{N}$ be a representable morphism of algebraic stacks, $p \in \mathscr{N}(K)$.
 Then $f$ is a \emph{Smooth-Nisnevich} neighbourhood of $p$ if it is smooth and there is a representative $\op{Spec}(K) \rightarrow \mathscr{N}$ of the isomorphism class of $p$ such that we have a lifting